ishanroyyuru/Iris-Backend/README.md

-UCLA BruinOnTime
+# UCLA Amenities Hours App

-🏆 Built for ACM Hack on the Hill
+🏆 **Built for ACM Hack on the Hill**

-This project was created during the ACM Hack on the Hill hackathon at UCLA.
-Our team set out to solve a common student problem: not knowing when various campus amenities are open.
-Whether it's the gym, libraries, dining halls, or study spaces, our app brings all the UCLA facility hours into one simple and accessible place.
+A mobile app built to help UCLA students easily check the open/closed hours of campus amenities like gyms, libraries, dining halls, and more — all in one place.

+---

-🚀 Features
+## 🚀 Features

-📍 Real-time display of open/closed status
+- 📍 Real-time open/closed status

-🕒 Daily and weekly hour views
+- 🕒 Daily and weekly hour views

-🔍 Easy search for amenities across campus
+- 🔍 Search across all UCLA amenities

-🌙 Late-night options filtering
+- 🌙 Filter for late-night options

-📱 Mobile-friendly design
+- 📱 Mobile-friendly interface

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Frontend: React Native with Expo
+- **Frontend:** React Native with [Expo](https://expo.dev/)

-Backend: Firebase (for storage and real-time updates)
+- **Backend:** Firebase (data storage + real-time updates)

-APIs & Data: Scraped data from official UCLA websites
+- **Data Source:** Scraped from official UCLA websites

-📸 Screenshots
-Coming soon — polishing the UI!
+---

-👥 Team
+## 👥 Team

-Built with 💙 by:
+Built with 💙 at ACM Hack on the Hill by:

-Ishan Royyuru
+- Ishan Royyuru

-Bryan Ly
+- Bryan Ly

-Ian Kung
+- Ian Kung

-Gary Li
+- Gary Li

+---

-📌 Future Plans
+## 📌 Future Plans

-Add Google Maps integration for directions
+- 🗺 Google Maps integration for directions

-Enable user submissions for hours corrections
+- ✏️ User-submitted corrections for hours

-Notifications for closing times
+- 🔔 Notifications for closing times

+---

-📝 License
+## 📝 License

 This project is for educational and demonstrational purposes only.
-Not affiliated with UCLA.
+**Not affiliated with UCLA.**